-Rotational kinetic energy is the energy absorbed by the object by the virtue of its rotation.
-The expressions for linear and rotational kinetic energy can be advanced in a parallel manner from the work-energy principle.
-Imagine the following parallel between a constant torque exerted on a flywheel with a moment of inertia I and a constant force exerted on a mass m, both beginning from rest.
+Rotational kinetic energy is the energy which the body absorbs by virtue of its rotation.
+Through the work-energy theory, the term for linear and rotational kinetic energy can be developed in a parallel way.
+Consider the contrast that occurs between a constant torque exerted on a flywheel with a moment of inertia I and a constant force exerted on a mass m, both starting from rest.

 Moment of inertia = I and